shenao1995/lineReg/README.md

-# LineReg: Semantic edge-guided single-view 2D/3D registration for vertebrae in X-rays
+# LineReg

 ![Registration Animation](notebooks/combined_animation.gif)

 ## 📖 Introduction
 **LineReg** enables high-precision single-view 2D-3D spine registration.
-It robustly aligns X-rays and CTs by optimizing 6DoF camera poses using DRR generation, joint NCC-Dice loss, and CMA-ES search.
+It robustly aligns X-rays and CTs by optimizing 6DoF camera poses using DRR generation, joint GNCC-Dice loss, and CMA-ES search.

 ## 📰 News
 * Our paper has been accepted by *Medical Physics* ! ✔